-Although improved fitness plays a significant role in improving overall health and reducing your risk for disease, Original Medicare rarely covers the cost of physical exercise classes or the services of an exercise therapist or trainer.
-In a small number of cases, Part B may cover a limited amount of occupational and physical therapy, which could include some exercise and fitness training.
-This only occurs if your physician has specifically prescribed the therapy.
+Although improved fitness plays a significant role in improving overall health and reducing your risk for disease, Original Medicare rarely covers the cost of exercise classes or the services of a personal trainer or exercise therapist.
+However, in a small number of cases, Medicare Part B may cover occupational and physical therapy, which could include some exercise and fitness training.
+This coverage only applies if your physician specifically prescribes the therapy.

 Part B Physical and Occupational Therapy

 Medicare Advantage Exercise Plan Coverage

-Medicare Advantage plans (also known as Medicare Part C), must offer you at least the same amount of coverage as Original Medicare, and it could also offer extra benefits that may include exercise program coverage.
-Bear in mind that when you sign up for Part C, you are still part of the Medicare program and must continue to pay your Part B premiums.
+Medicare Advantage (MA) plans (also known as Medicare Part C), must offer at least the same coverage as Original Medicare.
+But, they may also offer extra benefits, including exercise program coverage.
+Bear in mind that, when you sign up for Part C, you are still part of the Medicare program and must continue to pay your Part B premiums.

-As Part C programs are under no obligation to offer exercise program coverage, it is up to you to find the right program; you can do this at the official Medicare Plan Finder page.
+MA plans are not obligated to offer exercise program coverage, so you need to research your options to find the right program.
+You can do this at the Medicare Plan Finder page.

-As it happens, several well-known private health insurance providers offer exercise benefits as part of their Part C coverage, including Aetna, Priority Health, HealthPartners, and Humana.
-The most commonly sought after fitness programs are Silver&Fit and SilverSneakers.
+Several private health insurers offer exercise benefits as part of their Part C coverage, including Aetna, Priority Health, HealthPartners, and Humana.
+The most commonly sought-after fitness programs are Silver&Fit and SilverSneakers.

 Silver&Fit Exercise and Healthy Aging Program